All Episodes

 You know, the same Howard Zucker who decided not to buy the ventilators that New York desperately needed when they did the November 2015 story.

-You know, the the much predicted surge uh did not materialize in lockdown free South Dakota.
+You know, the much predicted surge did not materialize in lockdown-free South Dakota.

-Iowa had a similar problem, but they literally they dove on it really quickly.
+Iowa had a similar problem, but they literally dove on it really quickly.

-Um there is a study that shows a growing number of recovered corona patients can get re-infected.
+There is a study that shows a growing number of recovered corona patients can get reinfected.

-And then I'm we're gonna get to um a friend of the program, former professional baseball player uh Dan Venezia is with us in just a second.
+And then we're going to get to a friend of the program, former professional baseball player, Dan Venezio, is with us in just a second.

-Now, I'm only saying this, I'm not getting involved in the whole medical mess data, etc.
+Now, I'm only saying this, I'm not getting involved in the whole medical mess, data, et cetera, but early data, New York State's hydroxychloroquine clinical trial now being reviewed by federal agencies.

-Um, you know, by the way, it they're now debunking, by the way, this widely cited non-clinical trial, which was so flawed, and everybody raced to run the results.
+You know, by the way, they're now debunking, by the way, this widely cited non-clinical trial, which was so flawed, and everybody raced to run the results.

 We kept saying, and again, I'm not a doctor, consult your doctor, blah, blah, blah.